-Given his first chance to play the field on April 20, he started at second base against the Senators in Washington and was 0-for-2, but walked once and scored a run.
+Given his first chance to play the field on April 20, he started at second base against the Senators in Washington and was 0-for-2.
 He made two putouts, had one assist, and committed one error, a wild throw.
 Reeves took over later in the game.
 The seven runs the Red Sox scored in the seventh inning helped them to a 13-3 win.
 The Boston Herald was not impressed: “Young Creeden, the Boston College product who is fashioned on the order of Hack Wilson, failed to display anything like that worthy’s prowess.”

 The very next day, Washington turned the tables, hammering the Red Sox, 12-3.
 Creeden started again, and was 0-for-3.
 He was busier in the field, handling nine chances but fumbling one of them, resulting in the bases getting loaded.
 He did kick off what the Washington Post called a “snappy double play.”
 A separate story in the April 22 Post elaborated, though inexplicably assigning him an unusual first name: “Urban Creeden, Sox second sacker, turned in a brilliant play in the Nats’ first when he raced to short right center to take Cronin’s near-Texas leaguer and followed through with a peg while falling which doubled up Manush at first.”

 He was now 0-for-8, with two errors in the two games he’d played in.
-He’d never hit the ball safely, but had experienced the thrill of scoring a run in a big-league ballgame.
+He’d never hit the ball safely, but had experienced the thrill of playing in five big-league ballgames.
 His career was over.

 Somewhere along the way, he picked up the nickname “Whoops” – one he himself reported.